hpitta26/scrimmage-server/README.md

 FIU Pokerbots Scrimmage Server, released under the MIT License

+- Create .env and copy content from .env.example into it

 To run locally, do:
 - `brew install rabbitmq scons boost postgres`
 - `python -m venv venv`